build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 > Note: If the Sample eCommerce Orders was already ingested you will see “View data” instead, you can skip the step above in that case.**

-1. Click the Hamburger Icon to expand the menu, and then click on “Query Workbench”.
+5. Click the Hamburger Icon (the icon top lef under "Open Search Dashboards" - it looks like 3 horizontal lines above each other) to expand the menu, and then click on “Query Workbench”.
 This will open up the “Query Editor” where you can enter your SQL queries, with the results showing in the “Output” pane below that.

 ![Image: image.png](images/image_07.png)

-## **Mapping concepts across SQL and OpenSearch**
+### **Mapping concepts across SQL and OpenSearch**

 Before we use SQL to search data in your OpenSearch domain, we should understand and map concepts across SQL and OpenSearch.
 While SQL and OpenSearch have different terms for the way the data is organized (and different semantics), essentially their purpose is the same.
 So let’s start from the bottom; these roughly are: